n1gp/rfspace_hpsdr/README.txt

-rfspace_usb2hpsdr is an RFSPACE USB SDR to HPSDR software translation server.
+rfspace_hpsdr is an RFSPACE SDR to HPSDR software translation server.

 It currently builds and runs on Linux, and supports the SDR-IP and SDR-14.